 The quality of candidates applying for a role in your company usually depends on the quality of your job description.
 If it doesn’t appeal to the candidate, then you won’t get who you’re looking for.
-Remember your job description is the face of your business.
+Remember, your job description is the face of your business.
 It’s the first thing a candidate will see when applying for a role.
-Therefore, you gotta impress!!
-The words you use must ooze enthusiasm – remember, you’re trying to convince these people to come and work for you!
-You don’t want to come off dreary and repetitive.
+Therefore, you must impress!
+The words you use should ooze enthusiasm.
+You don’t want to come off dreary or repetitive.
 You want to reflect how amazing your work is and how the candidate will grow in their role.

 So who writes the job spec?
 It can be a number of people from the hiring manager, marketing team, right down to an outside consultant.
 The most important thing is that the language in the job description appeals to the candidate that you’re looking for.
-Here, we list 3 effective ways on how to get your job noticed by all the right people.
+Here, we list 3 effective ways on how to get your job noticed by all the right people on LinkedIn.

 1. Make it stand out